 Just 30 minutes of walking a day has been shown to help reduce stress, improve mood, increase bone density and more.
 But turning a walk into a workout — and amping up the calorie burn — requires paying attention to details including the route, speed and form.
-Correcting these four walking mistakes helps you burn more calories and turns your daily walks into serious workouts.
+Correcting these eight walking mistakes helps you burn more calories and turns your daily walks into serious workouts.

 Mixing up your speed during a workout not only torches calories, it helps burn fat.
 One study found walkers who varied their pace burned 20% more calories than those who maintained a constant speed.
 Additional research showed alternating between a moderate-intensity pace and bursts of high intensity was more effective at reducing belly fat.